 Palo Azul detox tea has been a buzzing topic on the internet as a body detoxification tool for several years now, including many mentions on popular websites and discussion boards.
 It’s been promoted as a stellar remedy for passing a urinalysis, but is it really?
-We are going to take a look at what this detox tea is, how the detox process works, and the actual efficacy of this product.
+We are going to take a look at what this detox drink is, how the detox process works, and the actual efficacy of this product.
 Because let’s face it: when you are under the gun, you want to be sure the detox method you choose is going to get you the results that you need.

 What is Palo Azul Tea?